Hi-Tech Crime Enquiry Cell

 The Hi-Tech Crime Enquiry Cell is a special unit of the Kerala Police in Kerala, India, which began operations on 5 May 2006.
-It was formed to prevent, detect and defend serious and organized High Technology crimes.
+It was formed to prevent, detect and defend against organized cybercrime.

 The unit is organized for the purpose to prevent, investigate, and prosecute computer and related crimes by working with other government agencies, the private sector, academic institutions, and foreign counterparts.